Getlabs Webhooks

 1. Create a Webhook Endpoint

-In order for Getlabs to communicate with your application you'll need to create an endpoint for our webhook service to communicate with.
+In order for Getlabs to communicate with your application you'll need to create an

-Setting up a web application is outside the scope of this document but here are some important details on the specifics of the endpoint that we require from your endpoint:
+Setting up a web application is outside the scope of this document but here are some

-• must be an https endpoint
+- must be an https endpoint

-• must be able to accept a POST call
+- must be able to accept a POST call

 2. Register Webhook Endpoint

-Once you have an endpoint setup and configured on your server you can register that endpoint with us to start receiving events.
-Simply navigate to our Webhooks settings section to add an endpoint and register your webhook.
+Once you have an endpoint setup and configured on your server you can register that

 Webhook Events

-NOTE: For security and compliance with HIPAA we remove patient health information from our event payloads.
-If you need access to this information please use our Appointment endpoint to retrieve it.
+NOTE: For security and compliance with HIPAA we remove patient health information from our

 Appointment Events